 |Course Duration||3 years|

-With close support from our academic staff, you’ll take an individual journey to develop a drawing language of your own.
-Falmouth is one of only a select number of UK universities to offer a pure drawing degree, and is the ideal location to develop your expertise and knowledge of the world of drawing.
+With close support from our academic staff, you'll take an individual journey to develop a drawing language of your own.
+Falmouth is one of only a select number of UK universities to offer a pure drawing degree and is the ideal location to grow your skills in this field of practice.

-- Go on residential study visits in places like Venice, Amsterdam and the Isles of Scilly.
+- Have the opportunity to go on residential study visits to places like Amsterdam, the Isles of Scilly, London and Venice.

-- Explore a range of academic ideas with students from all years of the course in our student-led debate series.
+- Engage in critical discussions around drawing discourse with students from all years of the course in our student-led debate series.

 What our students do